LIHEAP / ECAP: Eligibility – Household Composition & Other Factors

 2. who make undesignated payments for energy in the form of rent.

-The LIHEAP household may differ from the household in other DHS programs.
-For example, a child just visiting a relative may not be considered as a LIHEAP household member, and an elderly parent temporarily staying with his or her child after a medical procedure or hospital stay may be in a separate SNAP household but in the same LIHEAP household.
+The energy assistance household may differ from the household in other OKDHS programs.
+For example, a child just visiting a relative may not be considered as an energy assistance household member, and an elderly parent temporarily staying with his or her child after a medical procedure or hospital stay may be in a separate SNAP household but in the same energy assistance household.

-A roomer person is a person who is renting a room from the LIHEAP household and a boarder is a person who pays the LIHEAP household for lodging and food.
-When the LIHEAP household states there is a roomer or boarder living with the household, the person may be considered as a separate household only when:
+A roomer is a person who is renting a room from the energy assistance household and a boarder is a person who pays the energy assistance household for lodging and food.
+When the energy assistance household states there is a roomer or boarder living with the household, the person may be considered as a separate household only when:

 • the person is not related to the household; and